adriant19/fastapi-forum/README.md

 │       ├── database.py                 < connection setup to redis-om
 │       ├── main.py                     < launching of app
 │       ├── schemas.py                  < creation of data objects
 │
+├── previews                            < images for readme.md
+│       ├── homepage.png                < preview of homepage with posts
+│       ├── viewpage.png                < preview of selected post and replies
+│
 ├── .gitignore                          < ignore listed folders and files for commits to git.
 ├── Procfile                            < command to be executed on Heroku app upon start-up